ihgrant/quotebot/README.md

 # quotebot

 This is a bot for Slack written to run on node.js.
-It uses a Google spreadsheet to store and retrieve quotes and post them to Slask general channel on command.
+It uses a Google spreadsheet to store and retrieve quotes and post them to your Slack general channel on command.

 Required environment variables:
 TOKEN: your slack bot token.